 6.1 TLS transport mode

-TLS is designed as a transport-independent protocol, making just the assumption of "reliable transport" of the underlying protocol (see clause 1/[IETF RFC 5246]).
+TLS is designed as a transport-independent protocol, just making the assumption of "reliable transport" of the underlying protocol (see clause 1/[IETF RFC 5246]).
 Support of one or multiple TLS transport mode(s) is required.

 R-6.1/1: Transport mode "TLS-over-TCP".